 - If the job requires several different pros to complete, hire a GC.

 - If the job requires a few permits, hire a GC.

+Always read and understand every word of a contract before signing.
+If you don’t understand something, ask for clarification.
 Make sure when you are hiring that you ask for a residential general contractor because this title also applies to professionals who specialize in commercial and industrial projects.
 Using the word “residential” helps you to ensure that you are not wasting time talking to the wrong person.